 Our Case Studies

-Mapletree Media provides professional website design services for Singapore and regional clients. agency.
+Mapletree Media provides professional e-commerce development services in Singapore and regional client.
 We design with a difference:

-One of the most prominent companies that are globally famous for their Beauty Devices, Refa and Mapletree media partnered to create this eCommerce website for this client.
-As a leading marketing and advertising company in Singapore, our web designers became part of this project and crafted individual web pages and digital strategy and design which would appeal to their target audience and drive sales.
+One of the most prominent companies in the beauty industry, ReFa is globally famous for its Beauty Devices.
+Refa and Mapletree Media partnered to create this e-commerce website for this client.
+As a leading marketing and advertising company in Singapore, our web designers became part of this project and crafted individual web pages, digital strategies and designs which would appeal to their target audience and drive sales.
 We sent the mock-up for their approvals from their Japanese HQ.
 The site included comparison sliders, dual language module, product pages, shopping cart with full checkout, integrated with Pay pal on a mobile-friendly website for the ease of all types of their clients for better branding and lead generation.

 Let's help you with your Digital Journey.